-- a.
+a.
 UPO or AUPO will appoint no less than two mail clerks to operate their UMR.
 At least two mail orderlies will be appointed for each section within the unit for the purpose of delivering mail to section personnel.
-All personnel appointed as mail clerks/orderlies must be of trustworthy and reliable character and meet all other qualifications established in reference (a). - b.
+All personnel appointed as mail clerks/orderlies must be of trustworthy and reliable character and meet all other qualifications established in reference (a).

+b.
 UPO and AUPO will use DD Form 285 and DD Form 2260 to designate all mail clerks/orderlies prior to their assuming mail handling duties.
 For the purpose of legibility and clarity of information, all DD Forms 285 and DD Forms 2260 shall be typewritten, and shall be otherwise prepared, processed and maintained per reference (b).
-Block 9 of all DD Forms 285 issued to mail clerks shall be marked and initialed to indicate authorization to receipt for "Personal, Except Accountable" and "Official, All."
-Block 9 of all DD Forms 285 issued to mail orderlies shall be marked and initialed to indicate authorization to receipt for "Personal, Except Accountable" and "Official, Except Accountable."
-No other variations to this are authorized.
+Block 9 of all DD Forms 285 issued to mail clerks or mail orderlies shall be marked as applicable and initialed to indicate authorization to receipt for "Personal, Except Accountable," "Official, Except Accountable" or "Official, All."